-5. Future projections
+5. FUTURE PROJECTIONS

-Different research groups have conducted model simulations using climate models, driven by different future greenhouse gas and sea surface temperature rise scenarios, to project the future change in tropical cyclone activities in the 21st century.
+ifferent research groups have conducted climate model simulations based on different future greenhouse gas and sea surface temperature rise scenarios, to project the future change in tropical cyclone activities in the 21st century.

-5.1 Frequency
+Frequency 5.1

 The projections given by the studies of Sugi et al. (2002), McDonald et al. (2005), Gualdi et al (2008) and Sugi et al. (2009) using the atmospheric general circulation models revealed that there would be a significant reduction in the frequency of TCs in the WNP basin under the global warming situation.
 Simulations using high resolution climate model (Oouchi et al, 2006; Bengtsson et al., 2007) also suggested a significant decrease in the number of tropical cyclones in WNP.
-Moreover, Yokoi and Takayabu (2009) have examined the global warming impacts on TC genesis frequency over WNP projected by five CMIP-3 atmosphere-ocean coupled general circulation models which could realistically simulate horizontal distribution in tropical cyclogenesis over the WNP.
+Moreover, Yokoi and Takayabu (2009) have examined the global warming impacts on TC genesis frequency over WNP projected by five CMIP-3 atmosphereocean coupled general circulation models which could realistically simulate horizontal distribution in tropical cyclogenesis over the WNP.
 All five models projected increasing trends of frequency in the central North Pacific and decreasing trends in the western part, with a maximum drop over the South China Sea (see Figure 5.1).

 Figure 5.1 Multi-model ensemble of projected global warming impact on the genesis frequency.
-Yellow(blue) tone: all 5 models project increase (decrease) trends. (extracted from Yokoi and Takayabu, 2009)
+Yellow (blue) tone: all 5 models project increase (decrease) trends. (extracted from Yokoi and Takayabu, 2009)